scipy-conference/scipy_proceedings/papers/cliff_kerr/python_pandemic.rst

 Accessible coding and design
 ++++++++++++++++++++++++++++

-Since Covasim was designed to be used by scientists and health officials, not developers, we made a number of design decisions that were aimed to improve accessibility to our audience, rather than follow common principles of good software design.
+Since Covasim was designed to be used by scientists and health officials, not developers, we made a number of design decisions that preferenced accessibility to our audience over other principles of good software design.

 First, Covasim is designed to have as flexible of user inputs as possible.
 For example, a date can be specified as an integer number of days from the start of the simulation, as a string (e.g. ``'2020-04-04'``), or as a ``datetime.datetime`` object.
 Similarly, numeric inputs that can have either one or multiple values (such as the change in transmission rate following one or multiple lockdowns) can be provided as a scalar, list, or NumPy array.
 As long as the input is unambiguous, we prioritized ease-of-use and simplicity of the interface over rigorous type checking.
 Since Covasim is a top-level library (i.e., it does not perform low-level functions as part of other libraries), this prioritization has been welcomed by its users.

 Second, "advanced" Python programming paradigms – such as method and function decorators, lambda functions, multiple inheritance, and "dunder" methods – have been avoided where possible, even when they would otherwise be good coding practice.
 This is because a relatively large fraction of Covasim users, including those with relatively limited Python backgrounds, need to inspect and modify the source code.
 A Covasim user coming from an R programming background, for example, may not have encountered the NumPy function ``intersect1d()`` before, but they can quickly look it up and understand it as being equivalent to R's ``intersect()`` function.
 In contrast, an R user who has not encountered decorators before is unlikely to be able to look them up and understand their meaning (indeed, they may not even know what terms to search for).
 While Covasim indeed does use each of the "advanced" methods listed above, they have been kept to a minimum and sequestered in particular files the user is less likely to interact with.

 Third, testing for Covasim presented a major challenge.
 Given that Covasim was being used to make decisions that affected tens of millions of people, even the smallest errors could have potentially catastrophic consequences.
 Furthermore, errors could arise not only in the software logic, but also in an incorrectly entered parameter value or a misinterpreted study.
 Compounding these challenges, features often had to be developed and used on a timescale of hours or days to be of use to policymakers, a speed which was incompatible with traditional software testing approaches.
 In addition, the rapidly evolving codebase made it difficult to write even simple regression tests.
 Our solution was to use a hierarchical testing approach: low-level functions were tested through a standard software unit test approach, while new features and higher-level outputs were tested extensively by epidemiologists who varied inputs corresponding to realistic scenarios, and checked the outputs (predominantly in the form of graphs) against their intuition.
 We found that these high-level "sanity checks" were far more effective in catching bugs than formal software tests, and as a result shifted the emphasis of our test suite to prioritize the former.
-Despite extensive scrutiny, both by our external collaborators and by "COVID skeptics" :cite:`skeptics`, to our knowledge, no bug that had a qualitatively significant effect on the results ever made it through to public release.
+Public releases of Covasim have held up well to extensive scrutiny, both by our external collaborators and by "COVID skeptics" who were highly critical of other COVID models :cite:`skeptics`.

 Workflow and team management